nespinoza/spring-coding-camp-2025/April22/README.md

 ```
 should help you get out of the loop.

-**Task 2:** one you complete the loop, add a line at the end of your code that closes the file as follows: `myfile.close()`.
+**Task 2:** once you complete the loop, add a line at the end of your code that closes the file as follows: `myfile.close()`.

 ## Part 2: writing a file

 Congratulations!
+You now know how to read files.
+We will now go through the outputs of the file and create a new file with the results of whether the students passed or failed their tests.

+With your new list, `output[0]` should give you as output `'carlos;6\n'`.
+This obviously has the name first, the score after the `;` and then a pesky `\n` at the end.
+The `\n` at the end is the way the string is telling us there is a "jump of a line" in the text file.
+The `;` in the string on the other hand is the "delimiter" of the string --- is telling us what separates columns in the format of the file (sometimes this is commas, sometimes this is blank space).

+There's a handy function called `split` that allows you to separate information from a given string.
+To learn how to use it, suppose we have the string `s = 'a,b,c,d'`.
+If you then do `s.split(',')`, the output will be `['a', 'b', 'c', 'd']` (try it!).

+**Task 2:** using the `split` functionality of strings, do a for loop over the `output` list, and save the name of each person in a list `names` and the score of each person in a list called `scores`.